luknp/bash-csv-tool/README.md

 # bash-csv-tool

-A simple bash script to play with csv files.
+A simple bash script to work with csv files.

 ## Example run